Matt-Ord/multiscat/README.md

 where $V(\mathbf{r})$ is the potential energy of the atom at position $\mathbf{r}$.

-Since we are dealing with non reactive scattering, we want to find the states for the scattering wavefunction does not change with time, and enters the surface with a well defined momentum $\mathbf{k}$.
+Since we are dealing with non reactive scattering, we want to find a steady state solution for the scattering wavefunction which enters the surface with a well defined momentum $\mathbf{k}$.
 In other words, we want to find the eigenstates of this equation which satisfy